 You should cover the sink drain because you might lose essential and crucial nuts if you don’t cover them.
 Some nuts and screws are tiny and delicate, so before removing them, cover the drain to save them.

-Turn on the faucet to relieve remaining pressure:
+Step 3.
+Turn on the faucet to relieve the remaining pressure

 Turn on the faucet and release the remaining air pressure and water bubbles.
 Don’t forget to relieve air pressure and water bubbles.
 Because if you don’t do this, your handle tightening tasks will become rugged and tough.